AmpersandJS/ampersand-dom-bindings/README.md

 ### booleanAttribute

 toggles whole attribute on the element (think `checked`) based on boolean interpretation of property name. `name` can also be an array of attribute names where all the values will be toggled.
-If you need the opposite effect, (`false` adds class, `true` removes class), specify `invert: true`.
+If you need the opposite effect, (`false` adds attribute, `true` removes attribute), specify `invert: true`.

 ```js
 'model.isAwesome': {